SAISANJAY10/Cryptography---19CS412-classical-techqniques/README.md

 ## Result
-The Program for rail fence is Executed Sucessgfully.
+The Program for rail fence is Executed Sucessfully.